Buro-Staal-dev/Custom-Css-Editor/README.md

 ## Privacy Policy

-Buro Staal CSS Editor does not collect, store, or share any personal data.
+Enhanced CSS Editor does not collect, store, or share any personal data.

 ## Development